cjsg/PopSkipJump/README.md

-# attack
+# PopSkipJumpAttack
-Decision Based Adversarial Attack
+Decision Based Adversarial Attack for Noisy classifiers

 ## Install Dependencies
 This repository is compatible with python 3.6.9 and above.